rayennh/articles/Lambda@Edge/Article.md

 As explained in AWS documentation,
 > Lambda@Edge is an extension of AWS Lambda.
 Lambda@Edge is a compute service that lets you execute functions that customize the content that Amazon CloudFront delivers.

-CloudFront intercepts requests and responses, forwarding them to Lambda@Edge functions that can be triggered at four distinct stages :
+CloudFront intercepts requests and responses, forwarding them to Lambda@Edge functions that can be triggered at four distinct stages:

 - When CloudFront receives a request from a viewer (viewer request)
 - Before CloudFront forwards a request to the origin (origin request)